-On The Way: As you drive down to Ketchum be sure to stop and mountain bike the easy and scenic trails at Galena.
+On The Way to or from Sun Valley: As you drive down to Ketchum be sure to stop and mountain bike the easy and scenic trails at Galena.
 See the trail map here.

 Sun Valley & Ketchum

 Perhaps the next best thing to Stanley is the valley that Ketchum and Sun Valley lie in.
-Adventures galore!
-You could go get lost for weeks on end here.
+There are adventures galore in these mountains and you could easily go get lost in them for weeks.

 Camp at Boundary Campground and go for a lovely 7 mile MTB ride at Corral Creek (one of the top five MTB rides in Idaho) or ride your bike on the paved bike path into town and grab some bread at Bigwood Bread & Cafe.

-If you feel like getting lost (not really lost), adventure into the mountains and go free camping (see related blog).
+If you feel like getting lost (not really lost), adventure into the mountains and go free camping off Trail Creek Road (click here to read our blog on Climbing and Free Camping on Trail Creek Road related blog).

 City of Rocks